-- Presuppositions Behind Origins-the underlying assumptions behind Origins. - Common Responses to Initial Questions-answers to inquiries made in the opening session about the Old Testament from Origins' pilot are shared here to help leaders anticipate likely responses. - Sample Schedules for Origins for Camp-options for five- and six-day camps. - Preparation-lists of teaching resources and supplies. - Introduction to Inductive Bible Study-a handout for participants who are new to manuscript study. - "Shape of Israel's History"-a key to labeling parts of the time line graphic used throughout Origins (only undisputed dates are included). - Session Notes-an overview of each session including its significance, a recommended schedule, and notes for teaching with a sample script for framing elements or making links between elements.
-The content in these scripts is important to the overall learning, though the leader is encouraged to put it in their own words.
-Suggestions for adjusting the experience to the size of the group are included where relevant. - Teaching Notes for Manuscript Study-an aid in the leader's preparation, not a substitute for preparation.
+An aid in the leader's preparation, not a substitute for preparation.
 Each set of notes gives sample framing comments, key interpretive questions a sample summary, and application questions.
 As in any manuscript study, the participants' questions should be gathered and interspersed with questions from the leader.
 The interpretive questions in the teaching notes provide a solid path of interpretation, but should be replaced with similar questions in the participants' words whenever possible.
 The application questions in the teaching notes are printed in the Participant Guide.
 Select the one or two application questions that best fit your discernment of how the Holy Spirit is working in the group.
 Let the participants know that the other questions are available for them to go back to and consider on their own.

+MATERIALS TO BE COPIED OR ENLARGED

+"SHAPE OF ISRAEL'S HISTORY" OUTLINE

-- Materials to Be Copied or Enlarged - "Shape of Israel's History" Outline-enlarge to poster size or draw on poster/plain paper.
-The leader will fill in the labels progressively according to instructions in the session notes. (p.16) - Starting Point Questions-print as half sheets for use in the opening session. (p.25) - Tribal Names-print on card stock and fold into table tents.
+Enlarge to poster size or draw on poster/plain paper.
+The leader will fill in the labels progressively according to instructions in the session notes (page 16).

+STARTING POINT QUESTIONS

+Print as half sheets for use in the opening session (page 25).

+TRIBAL NAMES

+Print on card stock and fold into table tents.
 These tribal markers will be used in a variety of ways during the sessions, starting with "Abraham's Family."
+Each session's teaching notes give detailed explanations of how to use them (pages 41-52).

+"MORAL ASSESSMENT OF KINGS"

-Each session's teaching notes give detailed explanations of how to use them. (p.41-52) - "Moral Assessment of Kings"-enlarge to poster size for use during the "Divided Monarchy and Prophets" session. (p.70)
+Enlarge to poster size for use during the "Divided Monarchy and Prophets" session (page 70).